Colorado West Nile Virus Cases Surge, Infected Mosquitos in Denver | Westword

 Share this:

 In 2023, when the state had a very wet spring, Colorado experienced the worst West Nile virus outbreak in the U.S. and one of the deadliest years for West Nile since the mosquito-borne illness arrived in the U.S. back in 1999.
-According to the Colorado Department of Public Health and Environment, last year Colorado recorded 634 cases total in forty counties, and 386 people were hospitalized.
+According to the Colorado Department of Public Health and Environment, last year Colorado recorded 634 cases across forty counties, and 386 people were hospitalized.
 In contrast, California had a total of 433 cases, nineteen of them fatal.
 Fifty-one people died in Colorado...and Rick Enstrom came close.

 How do you get West Nile virus?

 Most people get West Nile virus from the bite of an infected mosquito.
 Mosquitoes become infected when they feed on infected birds; infected mosquitoes can then spread the virus to humans and other birds.
+The season generally runs from June into September.

 In a small number of cases, West Nile virus has been spread through blood transfusions, organ transplants and from mother to baby during pregnancy or at the time of birth.